lizard-isana/orb.js/examples.md

 ### Orb.Time()
 Convert Date to the astronomical time units

-    //initialize
+    // initialize
     var date = new Date();
     var time = new Orb.Time(date);
-    //if you omit date object, you get value of now.
+    // if you omit date object, you get value of now.

     var gmst = time.gmst();
     var julian_date = time.jd();